 SSD (Single Shot Detector) is also a deep convolutional neural network model like YOLO.

 Pros: Good accuracy.
-Can detect in various poses, illumination and occlusions.
+It can detect in various poses, illumination, and occlusions.
 Good inference speed.

 Cons: Inferior to YOLO model.
-Though, inference speed was good but still not adequate enough to run on CPU, low-end GPU or mobile devices.
+Though inference speed was good it was still not adequate to run on CPU, low-end GPU, or mobile devices.

 Like its name, it is a blazingly fast face-detection algorithm released by Google.
 It accepts 128x128 dimension image input.
 Its inference time is in sub-milliseconds.
-It is optimized to be used in mobile phones.
+This algorithm is optimized to be used in face recognition on mobile phones.
 The reasons it is so fast are:

 Pros: Very Good inference speed and accurate face detection.

-Cons: This model is optimised for detecting faces from mobile phone camera and thus it expects that face should cover most of the area in the image.
+Cons: This model is optimized for detecting facial images from a mobile phone camera, and thus it expects that face should cover most of the area in the image.
 It doesn’t work well when the face size is small.
-So in case of CCTV camera images it doesn’t perform well.
+So in the case of CCTV camera images, it doesn’t perform well.

-The latest face detection algorithm we used is Faceboxes.
+The latest face recognition algorithm we used is Faceboxes.
 Like BlazeFace, it is a Deep Convolutional Neural network with small architecture and designed just for one class - Human Face.
 Its inference time is real-time fast on CPU.
 Its accuracy is comparable to Yolo for face detection.
-It can detect small and large faces in an image, precisely.
+It can detect small and large faces in an image precisely.